tk-notes/lucas-meier-blog/content/posts/2023/03/young-man-shouts-at-computer/index.md

 I think we've done a bad job at making "personal" computing happen, and have slowly alienated people from the computing devices they use every day.

-Most computers are noew merely portals into discrete application "experiences", with little ability to modify, or compose the applications in novel ways.
+Most computers are now merely portals into discrete application "experiences", with little ability to modify, or compose the applications in novel ways.
 There's a kind of meme about zoomers not even knowing what a file system is, what's worse is that they don't even know why they might want a file system.